Ghini/ghini.github.io/_posts/2015-04-23-showing-pictures.md

-issue #51 was about associating pictures to plants.  this was my first serious addition to bauble, and it was an addition that the Botanical Garden in Quito was willing to finance.  it cost me some three days work.
+issue #51 was about associating pictures to plants.  this was my first serious addition to bauble, and it was an addition that the Botanical Garden in Quito was willing to finance.  the raw implementation core cost me some three days work, now there's the hard part: documenting it.

 - work in progress on #51. can select and store picture root folder, augmenting configuration file.